DecentralisedGaming/Book/06_blockchain_gaming_architecture.md

   <img src="/images/architecture/Advanced_Hybrid.png">
 </p>

-Figure 6: Advanced hybrid architecture: game assets are stored off-chain but on a decentralised hosting solution.
+**Figure 6**: Advanced hybrid architecture: game assets are stored off-chain but on a decentralised hosting solution.

 #### Example: Decentraland
 Decentraland launched in February 2020 and is one of the first games to feature blockchain technology as well as decentralised hosting and decentralised governance.
 This means that the community can operate their own blockchains nodes, content nodes, and participate in the governance of the network.